tBaxter/questions-for-employers/README.md

 **How many hours do people work in an average week?** Because seriously, if the job can't be done in 40 hours, something is probably wrong.

+**What is the rhythm to the work?
+Is there a time that's “all hands on deck” and everyone pulls all-nighters, or is it pretty consistent throughout the year?**

 **What is the policy on alternate work schedules?** Is variablity okay, or is everyone expected to be on the same schedule?
 In modern orgs, especially distributed orgs, asking everyone to punch the clock at the same time is backwards, at best.

 **What time do people normally leave work?
 What time do they normally start?**